 The CWSO and the University of Wisconsin-Stevens Point has partnered to provide four $1000.00 annual scholarships supporting string students studying at UWSP who are also active participants in the CWSO.
 This scholarship fund is part of our mission to provide educational opportunities for youth.

-The CWSO holds a biennial competition for area ninth through twelfth grade students.
+The CWSO holds an annual competition for area ninth through twelfth grade students.
 The competition is held in the fall with the winner making a solo appearance with the CWSO during the season.
 The mission of the competition is to provide a high-quality performance experience for the finest young performers from central Wisconsin, and to assist them in pursuing advanced study.

 Other Outreach Efforts